 Selected applicants will be invited to interview with representatives of the Psy.D. faculty.

-Students participate in weekly individual on-site supervision, as well as receive weekly group supervision on campus through active participation in the practicum seminar.
+Students participate in weekly individual on-site supervision, as well as receive weekly group supervision on campus through active participation in the practicum seminar, taught by a Psy.D. faculty member who is a licensed psychologist.
 Typical practicum activities include direct client care, attending case conferences, writing reports and writing clinical notes.
-Students must have site approval from the Coordinator for the Psy.D. in Counseling Psychology Department prior to confirming placement, and submit all forms that are required.
+Students must have site approval from the Associate Director for Clinical Training prior to confirming placement, and submit all forms that are required.

-With approval from the student's advisor and the Coordinator for the Psy.D. in Counseling Psychology Department, students apply for internship following successful completion of 1) necessary coursework, 2) comprehensive examinations, and 3) defense of the Doctoral Project Proposal.
+With approval from the Director of the Doctoral Program and the Associate Director for Clinical Training, students apply for internship following successful completion of 1) necessary coursework, 2) comprehensive examinations, and 3) defense of the Doctoral Dissertation.
 Students are expected to participate in the Association of Psychology Postdoctoral and Internship Center's (APPIC) match program and to apply to a minimum of 10 APPIC/APA internship sites.

 Patricia C. Heindel, Ph.D.